 You don’t need fancy equipment to experience the wonder of magnetic levitation – all you need is a few simple materials and some patience.

-- Ring Magnets ( we bought online from here )
+- 6 Ring Magnets ( buy from Amazon )

 - Foam Board or a cardboard box

-- Strong Plastic card ( like your office old batch id card ) as a stopper
+- Strong Plastic card or strong index card as a stopper

 - Pencil or Dowel ( that will fit securely in ring magnets )

-First, cut a large rectangular piece from the foam board.
-Make 3 cuts 5cm wide in the foam board parallel to each other from a distance at 2cm, 6.5cm and 12.5 cm from one end of the board.
-Then, put the stopper in the first slit at 2 cm.
+- Start by cutting a large rectangular piece from the foam board.
+Then, make three parallel cuts, each 5cm wide, at 2cm, 6.5cm, and 12.5cm from one end of the board.
+Insert the strong plastic stopper card into the first slit at 2cm.

-Fit two ring magnets onto the pencil or dowel, at a distance from each other, the polarities of these magnets do not matter.
-I used a rubber band on the pencil to keep the magnets in place, as shown in the picture.
+- Fit two ring magnets onto the pencil or dowel, ensuring that they are a distance apart from each other.
+The polarities of these magnets do not matter.
+To keep the magnets in place, use a rubber band on the pencil, as shown in the picture.

-Don’t have time to buy all the materials, then this kit is a good tool to teach and do tons of experiment with magnets.
+If you don’t have time to buy all the materials, then this kit has tons of experiments to do with magnets.